By David Washburn

 When Tiffany Fox asked Marcos Intaglietta—a world-renowned scientist and a founder of UC San Diego’s bioengineering program—to describe the most challenging aspect of his job, he had a quick and surprising answer: “communication.”

 “He told me communicating with physicians and engineers was extremely difficult because they all have different backgrounds,” said Fox, who is the public information officer for the Qualcomm Institute at UC San Diego.
 “So here we have one of UC San Diego’s top faculty members saying his greatest challenge is research communication.”

 Intaglietta’s answer was music to Fox’s ears.
 Creating better communication about science is not only her passion, but also the foundation of the Science Writing I class she and Heather Buschman, a senior communications manager for UC San Diego Health, are co-teaching for UC San Diego Extension.

 Fox and Buschman are an ideal pair for a class that should attract both scientists and writers who don’t know much about science.
 Fox is a journalist by trade, who jumped from newspapers to science writing just over a decade ago.
 Buschman, meanwhile, has a Ph.D. in molecular pathology from UC San Diego School of Medicine.

-“There will be two different types of people taking this course,” Buschman said.
+“Two different types of people take this course,” Buschman said.
 “Those looking to go into science writing as a full-time career, and then scientists who want to be better at communicating what they do for the general public.”